Five Tips for Cleaning Your Home After Water Damage

 - Throw things away: It can be tough to part with your belongings, but it’s a good idea to just toss anything out that was damaged during a leak.
 Mold can grow on any of your things, and you don’t want a moldy item hanging around in your home.

 Hopefully your home isn’t affected by a flood or leak any time soon, but if it is, you know who to call!
-At Allied 24/7 Property Restoration, our professionals are available all day, every day for mold clean up in Montana, as well as a variety of other disaster cleanup services.
+At Allied 24/7 Property Restoration, our professionals are available all day, every day for water damage repair in Kalispell Montana and surrounding areas.